Among human cancers, cervical cancer is unique. It has only one cause: HPV, Human Papilloma Virus.

 HPV spreads by genital contact.
 It is the most common sexually transmitted infection in the US.
 Condoms decrease, but don’t completely prevent, transmission between people.
 Although HPV is common, not everyone infected has symptoms, so it can spread without people even realizing it.

 The CDC recommends all adolescents, both boys and girls, between 11 and 12 years of age receive the HPV vaccine.
-The vaccine is given as a series of three shots; the second shot is given one to two months after the first; and the third shot is given six months after the first.
+Adolescents who receive the first dose when younger than 15 years old only need a second dose 6 months later.
+Adolescents who receive their first dose after the after the age of 15 years old need 3 doses: the second shot is given one to two months after the first; and the third shot is given six months after the first.

-We get a lot of questions from families about HPV and Gardasil vaccine – here are a few FAQs:
+We occasionally are asked questions from families about HPV and Gardasil vaccine – here are a few FAQs:

 Is HPV vaccine safe?
 YES!
-Safety networks monitor reactions to HPV vaccine and 57 million doses have been given since 2006.
+Safety networks monitor reactions to HPV vaccine and 67 million doses have been given since 2006.
 No cause-effect links have been found between HPV vaccine and adverse events, including blood clots, allergic reactions, strokes, seizures, Guillain-Barré Syndrome (GBS), birth defects, miscarriages, or infant/fetal deaths.
 Occasionally teens faint after vaccines, so we ask our patients to wait (sitting down) 15 minutes before they leave the office after receiving HPV vaccine.
+It is safe to receive HPV vaccine with other vaccines on the same day.

 Does vaccination against HPV work?
 Trials show HPV vaccine provides close to 100% protection against precancerous cervical changes and for genital warts.
 Since the vaccine was first recommended in 2006, there has been a 56% reduction in HPV infections among teen girls in the US, even with low HPV vaccination rates.
 With higher vaccination rates, the decrease will be even higher.

 Why so young?
-It’s best if the three shot series of HPV vaccine is completed before a teen is exposed to HPV.
+It’s best if the series of HPV vaccine is completed before a teen is exposed to HPV.
 Girls especially are more susceptible to catching HPV during their teen years.
 If a girl is going to catch HPV, she usually catches it within six to twelve months of the onset of sexual activity.
-Also, the immune response from the vaccine may be better when it’s given early.
+Also, the immune response from the vaccine is better when it’s given at a younger age.

 Why was HPV recommended just for girls at first?
 Studies in girls were completed before studies in boys.
 It’s now known to be safe and effective in boys too.
 Males will benefit from the vaccine with fewer cases of genital warts, and fewer cancer cases too.